pittcsc/handy/README.md

 ## Getting Started

-Install the system services and tools Handy relies on:
+Install the system services Handy relies on:

 * MySQL 5.6